grafana/tempo/docs/tempo/website/configuration/azure.md

       - For a system-assigned managed identity, no additional configuration is required.
       - For a user-assigned managed identity, you'll need to set `user-assigned-id` to the client ID for the managed identity in the configuration file.

-## (Optional) Storage Account Management Policy for Cleaning Up the Storage Container
+## (Optional) Storage Account management policy for cleaning up the storage container

-The following storage account management policy shows an example of cleaning up files from the container after they have been deleted for a period of time.
+The following Storage Account management policy shows an example of cleaning up files from the container after they have been deleted for a period of time.

 ```json